-Driving in London isn’t recommended because of the constant heavy traffic congestion, high parking rates, and difficulty navigating, and with such a great public transport system in place you really don’t need to take a car.
+Driving in London isn’t recommended because of the constant heavy traffic congestion, high parking rates, and difficulty navigating.

-The Tube, as it’s also known, offers an expansive service that comprehensively covers the centre of London, and it’s fast and relatively cheap.
+The Underground offers a widespread service that comprehensively covers the centre of London, and it’s fast and relatively cheap.

-The only downside to travelling everywhere by Underground is that you’re not seeing the city above, so if you’d rather see the city then take the bus.
+The only downside to travelling everywhere by Underground is that you do not see the city above, so if you’d rather see the city then take the bus.

 Another good way to see the city is by bicycle, and London does have a city-wide cycle hire scheme.